$SU(2)_L$ triplet scalar as the origin of the 95 GeV excess?

-Here we choose $v_\Delta= 0.86\,$GeV as a benchmark point, which allows for a small region in parameter space with sizable mass splitting, as we see from Fig.~\ref{masssplitting}, that is allowed by the vacuum stability and perturbative unitarity\footnote{Note that, for sizeable $\alpha$, the requirements of vacuum stability and perturbative unitarity dictate that $\Delta_m \approx 22\alpha - 3.75$ GeV.} as well as compatible with $h\to\gamma\gamma,ZZ^*$, $H\to\gamma\gamma$ and $Zbb$.
+As to account for the slight tension with the 95\% exclusion limit of stau searches at the LHC, one can reduce Br$[H^\pm\to \tau\nu]$ by increasing the mass splitting $\Delta m$ such that Br$[H^\pm \to H W^{*}]$ becomes sizable.
+In Fig.~\ref{masssplitting}, we choose $v_\Delta= 0.86\,$GeV as a benchmark point, which allows for a small region in parameter space with sizable mass splitting, that is allowed by the vacuum stability and perturbative unitarity as well as compatible with $h\to\gamma\gamma,ZZ^*$, $H\to\gamma\gamma$ and $Zbb$.
 Note that this scenario predicts a small positive shift in the $W$ mass.